likethebourbon/auralayer/presentation/presentation.md

   * Graph instrumentation
   * Graph channel usage
   * Compare the two graphs; observe how instrumentation is split across sound chip channels
+* Processual (non-hierarchical) form analyses

 ---

+## Try it?

+* There will be bugs!
+Sorry!
+* QR code for finished analysis
+* QR code for new analysis
+* QR code for suggestions/bugs

+---

 ## Feature Requests?

+* QR code for suggestions/bugs